 It was Saturday lunchtime.
 British banks don't usually open on Saturday afternoon.
 Daniel and Alison Pettigrew were outside their local bank with Oliver, their 5-year-old son.
 Oliver disappeared for a minute.
 When he came back, he said: 'Dad, the bank's open.'
 Daniel didn't believe his son at first.
 But he found out it was true.
 The door was open!
 Nobody was inside, but they saw computers and other things, all unprotected.
 Daniel called 999 and waited for the police to arrive.
 The bank worked out that there was a problem with the door and sent somebody to lock it.
 They thanked Oliver for doing the right thing and opened an account for him.
+2 b

-- 4 Read the stories again and answer these questions in your notebook. - 1 How did Bonardi and Laudani try to escape the police? - 2 Why didn't their plan work? - 3 What was the work of art that disappeared at a literary festival in Devon? - 4 What different theories could explain the disappearance of the work? - 5 Why were the Pettigrews surprised the bank was open? - 6 Who discovered the problem and what did they do about it? - 7 How did the bank thank Oliver?

-5 - Č- CRITICAL THINKING =
+- 4 Read the stories again and answer these questions in your notebook. - 1 How did Bonardi and Laudani try to escape the police?
+They pretended to be a part of the fashion display. - 2 Why didn't their plan work?
+One of them moved. - 3 What was the work of art that disappeared at a literary festival in Devon?
+A bottle of melted Antarctic ice water. - 4 What different theories could explain the disappearance of the work?
+An art thief took it or someone drank it or someone threw it away. - 5 Why were the Pettigrews surprised the bank was open?
+Banks don't usually open on Saturday afternoons in Britain - 6 Who discovered the problem and what did they do about it?
+Their son Oliver discovered the problem and they called the police. - 7 How did the bank thank Oliver?
+They opened an account for him. - 5 CRITICAL THINKING =